 Holders of Dutch Railways NS discount cards receive a slight fare reduction off the standard Intercity fare for the Netherlands segment of travel.

 The 2 stations in Lille are located about 400m apart.
 Gare de Lille Europe handles mainly high speed rail services whilst Gare de Lille Flandres has more Intercity and provincial lines.
 It is easy to walk between the 2 stations – past the large Euralille shopping centre which lies between them.

 As Belgium, France and the Netherlands are members of the Schengen Zone agreement you do not need to go through a passport control check when travelling between Amsterdam and Lille.
 However we have experienced French border agents coming on to the Intercity train before arrival in Lille Flandres.

 How to book train tickets online: Amsterdam-Lille rail tickets can be easily booked at the NS International site – various combinations of Intercity and high-speed trains are available.

 The coach is a cheap and convenient way to travel between Amsterdam and Lille.
 There are 2 bus companies which operate direct Amsterdam-Lille services.

 The main coach stop at Lille is located on Boulevard de Turin, directly outside of Lille Europe train station.

-Blablabus (formerly OUIBUS) operates a daily service between Amsterdam Sloterdijk and Lille.
-Journey times is about 3 hours 50 mins and one-way fares also start at €13.
+Blablabus (formerly OUIBUS) normally operates a daily service between Amsterdam Sloterdijk and Lille – however the service has been temporarily suspended.
+Journey times is about 3 hours 50 mins and one-way fares start at €13.